AgoraNomic/agoranomic.github.io/archives.md

 ## Historical Agora Content

-[Nix's archive](<https://cloud.nullarch.com/d/d437c7b3b0bd40239412/>) is currently maintained, though the mailing list archives may be a month or two out of sync at any time.

 The below archives are historical.
 They are not maintained, and may not even exist anymore.

+- [Nix's archive](<https://cloud.nullarch.com/d/d437c7b3b0bd40239412/>) contains most content through to the end of 2023.
 - [Zefram's archives](<https://www.fysh.org/~zefram/agora/>) contain old rules, proposals, and mailing list archives.
 - [The archives of the Tue mailing list, an older backup list that is no longer used.](<https://listserver.tue.nl/pipermail/agora/>)
-- The [Agoran Weekly Journal](<https://zenith.homelinux.net/awj.php>) summarises events from 1997 to 2007, and may be updated in the future.
+- The [Agoran Weekly Journal](<https://zenith.homelinux.net/awj.php>) summarizes events from 1997 to 2007, and may be updated in the future.
 - Murphy's site also contains a [list of acronyms](<https://zenith.homelinux.net/agora_acronyms.php>) used in Agora and a [list of wins](<https://zenith.homelinux.net/agora_winners.php>).
 - Andre has a [list of old CFJs](<https://web.archive.org/web/20130115221259/http://www.win.tue.nl/~engels/stare.txt>).
 - [omd's CFJ database](<https://cfj.qoid.us>) displays more recent CFJs and their results.